ASNR-fr/CALINS/README.md

 ---

 ### **Assimilation**
 The *Assimilation* object performs GLLSM based on a list of benchmark cases, a study case, and a covariance matrix.
 Benchmark cases and the study case can be either paths to *SDF* files or *Case* objects.
-Conversely, the covariance matrix must currently be formatted as a DataFrame.
+The covariance data can be provided as an *NDCovariances* object (recommended), a *DataFrame* (alternative), or an *Assimilation* object.
 This class uses functions from *methods*, *plots*, and *errors* to format the data, build vector/matrix objects, performs assimilation through GLLSM, and display useful data as plots.

 Initialization of an *Assimilation* object consists of several main steps:
 1. Formatting sensitivity data (benchmarks and study case) into a DataFrame;